jojomak13/youtube-playlist-downloader/README.md

 4. press enter

-5. you will see a directory called `downlods` in the project directory inside of it your downloads will be
+5. you will see a directory called `downloads` in the project directory inside of it your downloads will be